shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 In this task, you will register your Hyper-V host(LabVM) with the Migration and Modernization service.
 This service uses Azure Site Recovery as the underlying migration engine.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.

-1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the below Azure credentials.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>